nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/jsf-ui-framework/nuxeo-jsf-ui/jsf-ui-how-to-index/how-to-customize-the-html5-drag-and-drop-import-with-metadata-form.md

 7. [Deploy your changes]({{page space='studio' page='deploying-your-project-in-dev-mode'}}) and drag and drop documents to display the smart import with metadata form..
     ![]({{file name='dndEdit_result.png'}} ?w=600,border=true)

-**Notes about Drag and drop form**
+**Notes about the Drag and Drop form**

-It is currently not possible to use tags, collections and complex types on this form.
+It is currently not possible to use tags, collections or complex types on this form.

 * * *